Fodor's Expert Review Badwater

-At 282 feet below sea level, Badwater is the lowest spot on land in North America—and also one of the hottest.
+At 282 feet below sea level, Badwater is the lowest spot of land in North America—and also one of the hottest.
 Stairs and wheelchair ramps descend from the parking lot to a wooden platform that overlooks a sodium chloride pool, a small but remarkably persistent reminder that the valley floor used to contain a lake.
-You can continue past the platform on a broad, white path that peters out after a half-mile or so.
+You can continue past the platform on a broad, white path that peters out after a half mile or so.
 Badwater is one of the most popular and easily accessible sites within the park.
 From this lowest point, be sure to look across to Telescope Peak, which towers more than 2 miles above the valley floor.